Merton, London: Geography

+It is bounded by Wimbledon to the north, Mitcham to the east, Morden, Cheam and Cuddington (Worcester Park and rest of Motspur Park) to the south and (New) Malden to the west.
+The 1871 Ordnance Survey map records its area as 1764.7 acre (2.7 sq mi).

 Heritage

 A small memorial exists on the site of Merton Place.
 Other commemorations of Nelson's association with the parish are the former Nelson Hospital on Kingston Road, reopened in 2015 as the Nelson Health Centre; and, until it was closed in 2011, the Emma Hamilton public house at Wimbledon Chase.

 The Nelson Trading Estate off Morden Road and Hamilton, Hardy, Nelson, Victory and Trafalgar Roads, off Merton High Street, are all built on land once part of the Merton Place estate.

 Nelson's and Emma's pew remains in the parish church of St Mary the Virgin and on the wall of the north aisle of the church are the funerary hatchments of both Nelson and Sir William Hamilton.
 Outside the church, on Church Path, are "Nelson's Steps" (now somewhat overgrown), reputedly used by Nelson to mount his horse.
 This forms part of a small conservation area.

 Construction works in the Merton Abbey area, including those for Merantun Way, have revealed remains of Merton Priory which have been protected and preserved where possible.
 Further archaeological excavations are planned.